What is the Hezbollah-linked financial institution Israel is targeting in Lebanon?

 Al-Qard al-Hasan has more than 30 branches around Lebanon.
 Following Lebanon’s 2019 financial collapse, the institution provided a lifeline for many Lebanese.
 Unlike banks around the country that imposed limits on how much people could withdraw from their bank accounts, people with deposits at al-Qard al-Hasan were still able to withdraw their cash.

-Mansour did not messages left by The Associated Press for comment.
-After sanctions were imposed against him two years, he told the AP: “I am proud and this is a medal of honor for me.”
+Mr Mansour did not messages left by The Associated Press for comment.
+After sanctions were imposed against him two years, he said: “I am proud and this is a medal of honor for me.”

-A senior official at the central bank in Beirut refused to comment about the Israeli targeting of al-Qard al-Hasan branches when contacted by the AP on Monday.
+A senior official at the central bank in Beirut refused to comment about the Israeli targeting of al-Qard al-Hasan branches.

 “Al-Qard al-Hasan is part of Hezbollah’s central financial unit,” which is akin to its treasury, he said.